ReconTrapper/ReconTrapper/README.md

 To receive the full answer or for any assistance, reach out to me personally via my GitHub account ReconTrapper.
 This precautionary measure is in place to ensure responsible and ethical use of the information provided.

 Puzzle Outcome
-By completing the puzzle, you will have a fully functional copy of Kali Linux 64-bit running as a service in VMware with BiglyBT installed.
+By completing the puzzle, you will have a fully functional copy of Kali Linux 64-bit running as a service in VMware with BiglyBT installed on your host computer.

 Contact
 For inquiries and assistance, contact me on GitHub: ReconTrapper.